dingfengshi/tridetplus/README.md

 ```

 ### The feature on the Charades dataset
 We adopt the official RGB feature ([here](https://prior.allenai.org/projects/charades)) for our experiments.
+You can download it from [this link](https://ai2-public-datasets.s3-us-west-2.amazonaws.com/charades/Charades_v1_features_rgb.tar.gz)

 ## References